-Academic exchange is a pillar of German cultural relations and education policy.
+Academic exchange is a pillar of international cultural and educational policy.
 In its implementation, key partners of the Federal Foreign Office are the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation, the German Archaeological Institute (DAI) along with the foundations of the political parties with an international focus.
-In 2009, in his first term of office, Federal Foreign Minister Frank-Walter Steinmeier launched the Research and Academic Relations Initiative.
-Its aim: to buttress tried-and-tested methods and expand them to include new strategies.
-It has already inspired countless new ideas in exchange; and consciously supports further networking around the globe.
+The Research and Academic Relations Initiative has since 2009 expanded its range of proven instruments and expanded them to include new strategies.

-Furthermore, since 2010 the German Academic Exchange Service has funded the work of four new Centres of Excellence in Russia, Thailand, Chile, and Colombia: these network hundreds of international scientists with German research and train young academics to the highest standards.
-In each case they are conceived as collaborations in research and teaching between a German higher education institution and one or several foreign partner institutes.
+Furthermore, since 2009 the German Academic Exchange Service has funded the work of four new Centres of Excellence in Russia, Thailand, Chile, and Colombia: these network hundreds of international scientists with German research and train young academics to the highest standards.
+In Subsaharan Africa since 2008 ten expert centres have also been established that symbolise new research capacities and an improved quality of education.

 Academic cooperation with crisis and conflict regions

-A major focal point of the research and academic relations policy is cooperation with academics and higher education institutions in crisis and conflict regions, as well as in transition countries.
+A major focal point of the German foreign cultural and education policy in times of crisis and in regions in conflict as well as in transition countries is to enable access to education and research and thus create scientific and academic prospects.
 With this complex commitment there are hopes that cooperation in research and higher education can pave the way for political understanding, and that as such crisis prevention and crisis management can frequently be made possible.
-Higher education can thus become a basis for sustainable development and provide people with the necessary expertise for self-help by qualifying future decision-makers; and as such impacting directly on society.

-Furthermore, since 2001 Germany has conducted a transition partnership with several Arab countries.
+Since 2001 Germany has conducted a transformation partnership with several Arab countries.
 The idea is to support reform efforts at Arab universities through cooperation projects with German higher education institutions.
 Moreover, the numerous “Good Governance” programmes aimed at future leaders in crisis regions worldwide constitute a particularly important field.